sidonovan/plaidBankingApi-demo/README.md

 ## 🧩 In Progress

+- Adding TypeScript support for safer and more maintainable code.
 - Adding front-end UI to display accounts and transactions.
 - Improving error handling and API response visualization.
 - Exploring OAuth and redirect flows.